aptech/docs/docs/CR-listColorPalettes.rst

 ----------------
 .. function:: listColorPalettes(category)

-    :param category: String.
-List only color palettes that are defined as being part of the specified category.
+    :param category:  List only color palettes that are defined as being part of the specified category.
 Some palettes do not have categories.
         Valid categories include: "" (list all available palettes), "diverging",  "qualitative" and "sequential".
         Valid categories include: "" (list all available palettes), "diverging",  "qualitative" and "sequential".
-    :type category: TODO
+    :type category: String

     :param Valid categories include: "" (list all available palettes), "diverging",  "qualitative" and "sequential".:
     :type Valid categories include: "" (list all available palettes), "diverging",  "qualitative" and "sequential".: TODO